Market research can often get de-prioritized. Yet, having an effective market research can be a game changer for your marketing strategy.

 Identify and weed out responses that have straight-line, Christmas tree, red herring, and/or outlier patterns.

-You may also need to keep an eye on completion times; people who finish considerably faster than average may not be giving the questions their full attention.
+Keep an eye on completion times as well.
+People who finish considerably faster than average may not be giving the questions their full attention.

 Analyze your data: